Hiyya1/ODT-2026-Hiyya/README.md

 **Response:**
 - `When code runs, all sensors get triggered.`
 - `Each sensor corresponds to a flower with a servo.`
-- `When a particular sensor detects an object, its corresponding servo is instructed to rotate by 90 degrees.`
+- `When a particular sensor detects an object, its corresponding servo is instructed to rotate by 45 degrees.`
 - `The servo rotates with time delays for the flower to open up slowly.`
-- `The servo waits for 1-2 seconds, then slowly rotates back to its original position.`
+- `The servo waits for 2-3 seconds, then slowly rotates back to its original position.`
-- `During this time, the servo does not react to sensor input to avoid clashing signals and malfunction.`
-- `However, during this time, other servos cannot be activated by their respective sensors.`
+- `During this time, other servos cannot be activated by their respective sensors.`
 - `Once the servo is back to its original position, it can again be activated by the sensor, and the loop repeats until the code is running.`

 ## 10.3 Code Flowchart